 Since 1877, The Royal Orthopaedic Hospital in Birmingham, England has been at the forefront of orthopedic care, pioneering new surgical techniques and advancing treatment for people with bone and joint disorders.
 It is now one of the largest specialist orthopedic centers in Europe and serves patients from the U.K., Europe and around the world.
+The hospital is located on a single campus with two on-site data centers and 250 virtual servers.

 In a hospital environment the stakes are high and there is no margin for error.
 Ray Mian, IT Security Manager and Ajmal Khan, IT Security Officer are responsible for managing cybersecurity within the Hospital’s IT department; ensuring that they have the right tools, controls, and processes to protect critical networks that operate around-the-clock, seven days a week.